NPR staff review the best new games and some you may have missed

 But Engage actually sells itself as much on its ghostly Emblems as it does on its kaleidoscopic main cast.
 These magical figures come from three decades of franchise history — starting with OG protagonist Marth, all the way up to Three Houses' Byleth.
 Your warriors can summon them to change into glittering futuristic outfits, equipped with brightly-colored hair and new devastating abilities.

-The stunning production values very nearly overcome a weak story.
+The stunning production values very nearly overcome weak storytelling.
 My "Divine Dragon" might be a milquetoast amnesiac, but damn if he doesn't look good when he unleashes a barrage on the enemy.
-I even came to enjoy the game's B-movie dialogue, but the drama really comes out in its gloriously-animated combat.
+I even came to enjoy the game's B-movie dialogue, but its drama really emerges in gloriously-animated combat.

-Fire Emblem has always come to life in its battles, where simple statistics transform into emotional epics.
-You come to care for these stock characters — you cheer when they land a critical hit; you feel betrayed when they miss.
+Fire Emblem has always sprung to life in its battles, where simple statistics transform into emotional epics.
+You come to care for these stock characters — you cheer when they land a critical hit, feel betrayed when they miss, and crushed when they die.
 The formula might be tried-and-true, but Engage makes it the most glamorous it's ever been.

 Engage never surprised me the way the preceding Three Houses did.
 With few exceptions, its characters never revealed the depths I had come to expect from the series.
 But I still looked forward to every support conversation and every jaw-dropping cinematic, right up until the end.
 It may be dressed up in anime fluff, but the core mechanics are solid enough to keep you coming back.